What is Gout?

 What’s the bottom line?

-- Gout is common and the prototype image of an overweight beer-drinking man paints an incorrect picture of gout.
+- The prototype image of an overweight beer-drinking man paints an incorrect picture of gout.

-- It’s generally recommended to take regular Urate-lowering medication when attacks are recurrent in order to reduce the risk of any complications caused by long term build-up of the Urate crystals (eg. joint damage).
+- The aim is to reduce the risk of complications caused by long term build-up of the Urate crystals.

 - Monitoring of Uric acid levels is becoming more commonplace, and guidelines suggest targets.